Counties of Ireland: In the Republic of Ireland

 In the Republic of Ireland, the traditional counties are, in general, the basis for local government, planning and community development purposes and are still generally respected for other purposes.
 They are governed by county councils.
 Administrative borders have been altered to allocate various towns exclusively into one county having been originally split between two counties.

-At the establishment of the Irish Free State in 1922, there were 27 administrative counties (with County Tipperary divided into the administrative counties of North Tipperary and South Tipperary) and 4 county boroughs, Dublin, Cork, Galway, Limerick and Waterford.
+At the establishment of the Irish Free State in 1922, there were 27 administrative counties (with County Tipperary divided into the administrative counties of North Tipperary and South Tipperary) and 4 county boroughs, Dublin, Cork, Limerick and Waterford.

 Rural districts were abolished by the Local Government Act 1925 and the Local Government (Dublin) Act 1930 amidst widespread allegations of corruption.

-Under the Local Government Provisional Order Confirmation Act 1976, part of the urban area of Drogheda, which lay in County Meath, was transferred to County Louth on 1 January 1977.
+Under the Local Government Provisional Order Confirmation Act 1976, part of the urban area of Drogheda, which lay in County Meath, was transferred to County Louth in January 1977.
 This resulted in the land area of County Louth increasing slightly at the expense of County Meath.
 The possibility of a similar action with regard to Waterford City has been raised in recent years, though opposition from Kilkenny has been strong.

 In 1985, Galway became a county borough.

 County Dublin was abolished as an administrative county in 1994 and divided into three administrative counties: Dún Laoghaire–Rathdown, Fingal, and South Dublin.

 Under the Local Government Act 2001, the county boroughs of Dublin, Cork, Galway, Limerick and Waterford were re-styled as cities, with the same status in law as counties.
 The term administrative county was replaced with the term "county".

 The cities of Limerick and Waterford were merged with their respective counties by the Local Government Reform Act 2014, to form new cities and counties.
-The same Act also abolished North Tipperary and South Tipperary and re-established County Tipperary as an administrative unit.
+The same Act abolished North Tipperary and South Tipperary and re-established County Tipperary as an administrative unit.

 There are now 31 local government areas: 26 counties, three cities, and two cities and counties.

 Since 2014, local authorities send representatives to Regional Assemblies overseeing three regions for the purposes of European Structural and Investment Funds: Southern Region, the Eastern and Midland Region, and the Northern and Western Region.
-From 1994 to 2014, the were eight Regional Authorities, dissolved under the Local Government Reform Act 2014.
+From 1994 to 2014, there were eight Regional Authorities, dissolved under the Local Government Reform Act 2014.

 As placenames, there is a distinction between the traditional counties, listed as "counties", and those created as local government areas, listed as "administrative counties".